JustBeingJeeta/Swissarch/README.md

 ## What it currently does
 At its stage, Swissarch allows you to:
 - Install yay and/or paru automatically
-- Install CachyOS repos and (partially) Chaotic-AUR
+- Install CachyOS repos and Chaotic-AUR
-- System update
+- Do a System update
 - Remove Orphaned packages

 ## How to test on your machine